Riverscapes/RaveAddIn/docs/business-logic.md

 weight: 96
 ---

 The purpose of the business logic XML is to translate Riverscpaes projects and determine how they should be displayed in the RAVE project explorer.
-In other words, the Riverscapes project file defines **what** layers exist within a project, while the business logic file defines **how** these layers should be organized within the project explorer tree and be dispalyed when added to map..
+In other words, the Riverscapes project file defines **what** layers exist within a project, while the business logic file defines **how** these layers should be organized within the project explorer tree and be displayed when added to map..

 RAVE comes pre-loaded with business logic for Riverscape Consortium [registered models and tools](https://riverscapes.xyz/Tools/Technical_Reference/Documentation_Standards/Riverscapes_Projects/Program/).
-Typically there is one business logic XML file for each type of Riverscapes project (e.g. BRAT, VBET, GCD etc).
+Typically there is one business logic XML file for each type of Riverscapes project (e.g. BRAT, VBET, GCD, etc.).
 But it's also possible to have one or more custom business logic XML files for a single project type.
 This allows users to have different views of a single project type.
-Perhaps there's one during development and another for reviewing projects with clients etc. If you need this ability see the [custom business logic](#custom-business-logic) and [search folders](#where-does-rave-look-for-business-logic-xml-files) sections below.
+Perhaps there's one during development and another for reviewing projects with clients etc..
+If you need this ability see the [custom business logic](#custom-business-logic) and [search folders](#where-does-rave-look-for-business-logic-xml-files) sections below.

 ![business logic]({{site.baseurl}}/assets/images/business_logic.png)

 ## Where does RAVE Look for Business Logic XML Files?

-When RAVE attempts to load a Riverscapes project it looks in three locations to find an appropraite business logic XML file.
+When RAVE attempts to load a Riverscapes project it looks in three locations to find an appropriate business logic XML file.
 The search order it uses is:
-1. User-loaded from **Customize Project Hiearchy** command (Priority 1)
+1. User-loaded from **Customize Project Hierarchy** command (Priority 1)
 2. In the root directory of the current project (Priority 2)
 3. Local user default over-ride for that project type  (Priority 3)
-4. Defualt what ships with that version of RAVE (Priority 4)
+4. Default what ships with that version of RAVE (Priority 4) - *Note that you should always make sure you have the [latest verson of RAVE](https://github.com/Riverscapes/RaveAddIn/releases/latest) as default symbology and business logic updates are published in new releases.*

 RAVE uses the first business logic file that it finds that contains the same project type specified at the top of the business logic file.
-Note that Priorities 2 & 3 represent user customization and Priority 1 is where the user can manually load business logic with the **Customize Project Hiearchy** command (see below).
+Note that Priorities 2 & 3 represent user customization and Priority 1 is where the user can manually load business logic with the **Customize Project Hierarchy** command (see below).
 See the [symbology page](symbology.html#where-is-my-appdata-folder) for how to locate your APPDATA folder.

 |Search Folder|Example| Priority|